zboralski/terraform-gandi-vault/README.md

 # Gandi with Vault and Terraform

-`gandi-vault-tf` lets you manage Gandi DNS records using the Gandi API key stored in Vault.
+`terraform-gandi-vault` lets you manage Gandi DNS records using the Gandi API key stored in Vault.

 ## Prerequisites